The final two candidates and their chances of becoming Conservative leader - ExBulletin

 Rishi Sunak

-The man who helped bring down Boris Johnson by stepping down as chancellor could still succeed him despite controversy earlier this year over his multi-millionaire wife’s non-dom tax status and his own curious decision to keep a green card American for much of his time at the Treasury.
+The man who helped bring down Boris Johnson by stepping down as chancellor could still succeed him despite controversy earlier this year over his non-dom tax status as a multi-millionaire wife and his own curious decision to keep a green card American for much of his time at the Treasury.

 His biggest hurdle may be convincing the Tories that his reluctance to cut taxes makes him fit to lead the country, but the 42-year-old has the experience and skills to step straight into the top job.